wenzlo/EuroRogue/README.md

 	-Dev Cheats!!!-
 	p)   -> Reroll random charater stats and abilites.
 	[)   -> Generate a new random Dungeon
 	v)   -> Switch game Focus to nearest Enemy.
-You now controll that enemy instead.
+You now control that enemy instead.
 __________________________________________________________________________________________________________
 Start Menu-